SAP-samples/hana-xsa-live-reporting/README.md

 ### Using Sample data
 You can find step-by-step instructions in the following tutorial: [https://developers.sap.com/tutorials/haas-ecc-operational-reporting-sample-data.html](https://developers.sap.com/tutorials/haas-ecc-operational-reporting-sample-data.html)
-1. Check these instructions to set up the SAP HANA Service and connect through SAP Web IDE Full Stack: [Get Started with SAP Cloud Platform, SAP HANA Service](https://developers.sap.com/mission.haas-get-started.html)
-2. In SAP Web IDE, right-click on the Workspace and choose `Git -> Clone Repository`.
+1. In SAP Web IDE, right-click on the Workspace and choose `Git -> Clone Repository`.
 Paste the URL for the current repository and clone.
-3. Remove the folders with names `CONFIGURE_ME` in `db` and in `db/src`
+2. Remove the folders with names `CONFIGURE_ME` in `db` and in `db/src`

    ![Remove configurable files](https://github.com/SAPDocuments/Tutorials/blob/master/tutorials/haas-dm-connect-sdi/remove.png)

-4. Right-click on the `db` folder and choose **Build**.
+3. Right-click on the `db` folder and choose **Build**.
 After a successful build, the models can be executed.

 ### Using Smart Data Integration
 The integration requires the publication of ODP extractors from the ABAP system using the ABAP adapter in Smart Data Integration.
 The Calculation Views will be deployed in an HDI container and the virtual tables will access a remote source.
 The remote source is accessed in the same way as a plain or replicated schema.
 Further context about this process is provided in this [blog post](https://blogs.sap.com/2019/02/23/smart-data-integration-cross-container-access-and-the-sap-hana-service/).

-1. Check these instructions to set up the SAP HANA Service and connect through SAP Web IDE Full Stack: [Get Started with SAP Cloud Platform, SAP HANA Service](https://developers.sap.com/mission.haas-get-started.html)
 2. Install the Data Provisioing Agent in the source ABAP system
 3. Connect the Data Provisioning Agent to the SAP HANA System.
-For the SAP HANA Service in Cloud Foundry, use JDBC: Web Sockets  as in [Step 3 in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html#7528fa4a-b1c9-4113-9323-006da3688291).
 4. Register the ABAP Adapter with the SAP HANA instance.
 5. Create a Remote Source based on the agent you have registered.
 Call the remote source **SAPECC** unless you want to adapt the references to it in virtual tables.
 See [Step 6 in this tutorial](https://developers.sap.com/tutorials/haas-dm-connect-sdi.html#8c5cdacb-24ee-433d-b30b-d1f93f63ac6a) for reference.
 6. Create a user with permissions to the remote source.
 Here is a sample SQL statement creating a user and setting permissions to a source with name `SAPECC`